cscannell-inacloud/Microsoft-Teams-Docs/teams/botsinchannels.md

 For a bot in a channel, in addition to the [regular message schema](https://docs.botframework.com/en-us/core-concepts/reference/#activity), your bot will also receive the following properties:

 * Teams-specific channel data - see [below](#teams-channel-data).
 * Reply chain ID – That’s the channel id plus the id of the first message in the reply chain.
-It’s represented in the “conversation” -> “id” property.
+It’s represented in the `conversation.id` property.
-* Detailed info about the mentioned bots/users – That will be included in the “entities” section with "type" = "mention".
-The “text” will match the mentioned text in the top level “text”, which will be wrapped with <at></at>.
+* Detailed info about the mentioned bots/users – That will be included in the `entities` section with `type` = `mention`.
+The `text` will match the mentioned text in the top level `text`, which will be wrapped with <at></at>.

 #### Teams channel data